Stephen Curry: Player profile

-Listed at 6 feet 2 inches (1.88 m) and 190 pounds (86 kg), Curry plays almost exclusively at the point guard position and has career averages of 24.3 points, 6.5 assists, 4.6 rebounds, and 1.7 steals per game.
-His career free throw percentage of 90.8% (through the end of the 2021–22 season) is the highest in NBA history.
-Curry is the Warriors' all-time free-throw leader, and has led the NBA in free throw percentage four times.
-He has been selected to eight All-NBA Teams and voted league MVP twice.
-A leader within the Warriors organization, he helped recruit former MVP Kevin Durant to the Warriors.
+Listed at 6 feet 2 inches (1.88 m) and 185 pounds (86 kg), Curry plays almost exclusively at the point guard position combined with the signature play style of an elite shooting guard.
+He has career averages of 24.7 points, 6.4 assists, 4.7 rebounds, and 1.5 steals per game (through the end of the 2024–25 season), His career free throw percentage of .911 is the highest in NBA history, and he has led the league in annual free-throw percentage five times.
+He has been named league MVP twice, including the first unanimous selection in league history (2015–16).